OdatNurd/OverrideAudit/README.md

 represents a dependency for an installed package is displayed in `<Angle Brackets>`.

+### `OverrideAudit: Override Report` ###

+This will display a list of all packages for which there are overrides of any type, *simple* or *complete*.
+For each such package, a condensed version of the indicators from the Package Report are displayed, indicating whether the package in question is `[S]`hipped, `[I]`nstalled or `[U]`npacked.

+A package which is a *complete* override is indicated by text to this effect appearing next to it in the output line.

+Any *simple* overrides that a package has will be listed below it in the report.

 ### `OverrideAudit: Diff Single Override` ###

-This will display a quick panel that lists all packages with at least one *Simple* override, and allows you to compare the differences between the base file and your override to see what is different between the two.
+This will display a quick panel that lists all packages with at least one *simple* override, and allows you to compare the differences between the base file and your override to see what is different between the two.

 When the content of the file is different, the output is displayed in a Unified